aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 Using Aspose.Cells, you can open files with different formats. **Aspose.Cells** can open a range of file formats such as Microsoft Excel spreadsheets (XLS, XLSX, XLSM, XLSB), SpreadsheetML, Comma-separated values (CSV), Tab Delimited or Tab-separated values (TSV) files, etc.

-If you need to know all supported file formats, please refer to the following pages:
+If you need to know all supported file formats, please refer to the following page:
 [Supported File Formats](https://docs.aspose.com/cells/nodejs-cpp/supported-file-formats/)

 {{% /alert %}}